 The Isles of Scilly benefit greatly from what makes the UK much warmer (especially so in winter) than the rest of Europe – the Gulf Stream; a warm current emanating from the Gulf of Mexico which means that these islands are so much warmer than they would be given their latitude and definitely much warmer than the rest of the UK.

 The food is also pretty good here too (tried and tested by yours truly) so be sure to arrive hungry and ready to tuck into some amazing treats the entire time you’re here.

 Read more: Your guide to the Scilly Isles

 The Faroe Islands are easily one of the most dramatic islands of the lot here.

 Think Iceland but more jagged, much taller and much windier.
-The places you’ll find here sometimes feel like they couldn’t exist in real-life until you see it and realise that it really does!
+The places you’ll find here sometimes feel like they couldn’t exist in real life until you see them and realise that it really does!

 The islands are also particularly fantastic places for spotting my favourite birds (and an obsession for many a traveller), puffins.

 Actually, I don’t even know if puffins are my favourite birds, I just got so obsessed with wanting to see them for the longest time and find them like clumsy little clowns when I finally did that they’ve just kinda become so special to me.

 Anyway, if you’re into beautiful landscapes, with a chance to see the Northern Lights or Midnight sun, the Faroe islands is really where you should be heading.

 Oh, and we’ve got a guide to the Faroe Islands, showing you what to see, eat and do when you visit.